ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/04_running-scripts.md

 A newer version of `top`, `htop`, adds some nice interactivity to the display.
 We recommend it, though you may have to install it yourself.
 Visit the application's [GitHub repository][repo] for more information.
-You may have also noticed that `top` has not provided any information about GPUs.
+You may have also noticed that `top` has not provided any information about special hardware, GPUs.
 It usually doesn't.
 GPU manufacturers frequently provide their own utilities for system monitoring.

 [repo]: https://github.com/htop-dev/htop